Louvre Inverted Pyramid: Design

-In The Da Vinci Code
+The Da Vinci Code

-The Inverted Pyramid figures prominently on the concluding pages of Dan Brown's international bestseller The Da Vinci Code.
-The protagonist of the 2003 novel, Robert Langdon, reads esoteric symbolism into the two pyramids: The Inverted Pyramid is perceived as a Chalice, a feminine symbol, whereas the stone pyramid below is interpreted as a Blade, a masculine symbol: the whole structure could thus express the union of the sexes.
+The Inverted Pyramid figures prominently on the concluding pages of Dan Brown's 2003 international bestseller The Da Vinci Code.
+The protagonist of the novel, Robert Langdon, reads esoteric symbolism into the two pyramids: The Inverted Pyramid is perceived as a Chalice, a feminine symbol, whereas the stone pyramid below is interpreted as a Blade, a masculine symbol: the whole structure could thus express the union of the sexes.
 Moreover, Brown's protagonist concludes that the tiny stone pyramid is actually only the apex of a larger pyramid (possibly the same size as the inverted pyramid above), embedded in the floor as a secret chamber.
 This chamber is implied to enclose the body of Mary Magdalene.

 At the climax of the 2006 film adaptation, the camera elaborately moves through the entire glass pyramid from above and then descends beneath the floor below to reveal the supposed hidden chamber under the tiny stone pyramid, containing the sarcophagus with the remains of Mary Magdalene.

 In reality, the smaller stone pyramid does not form the tip of a larger pyramid.
 In fact, it can be pushed aside to facilitate maintenance and cleaning of the glass pyramid above.